-A process hierarchy can be constructed by nesting Business Processes and Activities in the Project Browser and using the child diagram functionality to enable drill down from the value chain level down to the lowest level processes.
+A process hierarchy can be constructed by nesting Business Processes and Activities in the Browser window and using the child diagram functionality to enable drill down from the value chain level down to the lowest level processes.

-Where to find the Business Process Diagram
+Getting to know the Business Process Diagram

-Ribbon: Design > Diagram > Insert >
+Where to Ribbon: Design > Diagram > Add >

-BPMN x.y > Business Process
+find the Business BPMN x.y > Business Process

-Project Browser Toolbar : New Diagram
+Browser window Toolbar : New

+Process Diagram

-icon > BPMN x.y > Business Process
+Diagram icon > BPMN x.y > Business

-Project Browser context menu | Add

-Diagram... > BPMN x.y > Business

 Process

-Usage of the Business Process Diagram

-Business Process diagrams can be used to model the Business Processes in an entire organization or part of an organization.
+Browser window context menu | Add Diagram... > BPMN x.y > Business Process Usage of the Business Process Diagram Business Process diagrams can be used to model the Business Processes in an entire organization or part of an organization.
 Business Processes can be created to represent the current or future state of the organization at any level of detail from the value chain down to a process performer level.
 A process hierarchy would typically be defined that would set the standards for the number of levels, naming, organization of the processes and more.

-Options for

-Business Process diagrams can be drawn

-the Business Diagram

-at different levels of formality, from a Process Basic Flow Chart style of diagram used to represent a simple Business Process to a sophisticated diagram making use of many of the markers for Events and Activities to describe complex business processes.
+Options for the Business Process Diagram Business Process diagrams can be drawn at different levels of formality, from a Basic Flow Chart style of diagram used to represent a simple Business Process to a sophisticated diagram making use of many of the markers for Events and Activities to describe complex business processes.
 There is a toolbox that contains a range of elements, relationships and Patterns for creating the models.

 The Business Process diagram can also be used to generate Business Process Execution Language (BPEL), which is an XML language that can be ingested by a number of tools.
 The Business Process diagram (like any diagram) can be viewed as an Element List, which makes working with element properties easier.
 Diagram Filters can also be used when presenting the diagrams to draw attention to parts of the diagrams.
-Learn more about the Business Process Diagram

-Business Process Diagram
+Learn more about the Business Process Diagram Business Process Diagram

 Calendar

 Getting to know the Calendar

 Introducing the Calendar

 The Calendar is a fully featured mechanism for recording the important events in an initiative and displaying other information such as resource allocation.
 There are day, week and month views and the display can be set to show Calendar entries, Project Tasks and Resource Allocation.
-When a resource has been allocated - for example to analyze a set of requirements - a user can drill through from the Calendar to the requirements' location in the Project Browser.
+When a resource has been allocated - for example to analyze a set of requirements - a user can drill through from the Calendar to the requirements' location in the Browser window.

-There are also fully configurable Event Types, Categories and colors.
+There are also fully configurable Event

+Types, Categories and colors.
 The work of a Business Analyst will involve a wide range of events including things like: workshops, interviews, focus groups, collaborative games, brainstorming sessions, reviews, observations and meetings.
 All of these events can be conveniently recorded and managed in the Calendar.
 When resources have been allocated to elements and tasks have been assigned to individuals these can be displayed in the Calendar.

 Where to find the Calendar

 Ribbon: Start > Collaborate > Calendar

 Usage of the Calendar

 The Calendar can be used to schedule and view events such as meetings, milestones, reviews, workshops and more.
 It can be used to view the allocation of resources to elements in the repository such as who is analyzing a set of requirements.
 It can also be used to view Project Tasks.
-An analyst can conveniently click through to the elements in the Project Browser or the
+An analyst can conveniently click through to the elements in the Browser window or the Project Tasks.

-Project Tasks.

-Options for the Calendar The Calendar has a number of options including the ability to create recurrent events.
+Options for the Calendar

+The Calendar has a number of options including the ability to create recurrent events.
 There is an options toolbar icon that allows aspects of the Calendar's appearance to be configured.